keenlabs/KeenClient-Java/README.md

 ### JAR Download

+**Warning:** This approach is not recommended as it forces you to deal with getting all the right transitive dependencies.
+We highly encourage you to use a dependency management framework such as Maven :)

-Drop the appropriate jar into your project and configure the project to use it.
-We recommend having a "libs" directory to contain external dependencies, but it's up to you.
+To use JARs directly just drop the appropriate JARs into your project and configure the project to use it.
+It is conventional to create a "libs" directory to contain external dependencies, but it's up to you.

+* [Core library](http://repo1.maven.org/maven2/io/keen/keen-client-java-core) - This only includes an abstract client, so you will have to provide your own concrete implementation; see `JavaKeenClientBuilder` or `AndroidKeenClientBuilder` for examples.
-* ["Plain" Java Client](http://repo1.maven.org/maven2/io/keen/keen-client-api-java) - Note: This client depends on Jackson for JSON handling; you will need to ensure that the jackson-databind jar is on your classpath.
+* ["Plain" Java Client](http://repo1.maven.org/maven2/io/keen/keen-client-api-java) - Dependencies: Core plus the Jackson library for JSON handling.
-* [Android Client](http://repo1.maven.org/maven2/io/keen/keen-client-api-android) - Note: We publish both an AAR and a JAR; you may use whichever is more convenient based on your infrastructure and needs.
+* [Android Client](http://repo1.maven.org/maven2/io/keen/keen-client-api-android) - Dependencies: Core.
+Note: We publish both an AAR and a JAR; you may use whichever is more convenient based on your infrastructure and needs.
-* [Core library only](http://repo1.maven.org/maven2/io/keen/keen-client-java-core) - This only includes an abstract client, so you will have to provide your own concrete implementation; see `JavaKeenClientBuilder` or `AndroidKeenClientBuilder` for examples.
+* [Query Client](http://repo1.maven.org/maven2/io/keen/keen-client-api-query) - Dependencies: Core, "Plain" Java, and a suitable JSON library.

 ### Build From Source